fontforge/libuninameslist/README.md

 ListeDesNoms.txt
-Is a seperate file which is translated from Nameslist.txt and was outdated for a period of time but is now recently updated by a group of developers who have updated it upto version 7.0.
-Contibutors to that file is listed in that file.
+Is a seperate file which is translated from Nameslist.txt and was outdated for a period of time but was recently updated by a group of developers who have updated it up to version 7.0.
+Contibutors to that file are listed in that file.

 These libraries contain very large (sparse) arrays with one entry for each